 Dr. David Permutter, a famous Florida neurologist, told The Japan Times that eating dolphin meat is analogous to feeding consumers arsenic.

-Ishii said he regrets having killed dolphins and is currently conducting eco-tours in Taiji, offering tourists the sights and sounds of dolphins swimming in the wild.
+Ishii said he regrets having killed dolphins and is currently conducting eco-tours in Shizuoka, offering tourists the sights and sounds of dolphins swimming in the wild.